Step 1: Check Eligibility & Understand Requirements

 Step 4: Submit a Singapore Employment Pass Application online (Directly or Through Authorised Employment Agency)

-Most EP application can be done online.
-Usually the application process can take between 3 to 4 weeks and longer up to 6 to 8 weeks if the initial application is rejected or the authorities requires further backgrounds checks.
+Most EP applications can be done online.
+Usually the application process can take between 3 to 4 weeks and longer up to 6 to 8 weeks if the initial application is rejected or the authorities require further background checks.

-The employers can submit directly or appoint a HR specialist / employment agency such as JobPlus to apply and submit on their behalf.
-A professional assistance is certainly recommended as the application process can be more cumbersome now given the COVID-19 pandemic and heighten restrictions.
+The employers can submit directly or appoint a HR specialist / employment agency in Singapore such as JobPlus to apply and submit on their behalf.
+A professional assistance is certainly recommended as the application process can be more cumbersome now given the COVID-19 pandemic and heightened restrictions.

 The following are the basic steps:

-- Get a written consent from sponsoring employer (if an employment agency such as JobPlus assists you with the procedure)
+- Get a written consent from sponsoring employer (if an employment agency in Singapore such as JobPlus assists you with the procedure)